event-modeling/eventmodeling.org/content/posts/what-is-event-modeling/index.md

 ---
 title: "Event Modeling: What is it?"
 date: 2019-06-23T19:01:58+07:00
-description: "Event Modeling is a way to design a blueprint for an Information System.
-It is done in a way that allows the clearest communication of the system's workings to the largest possible cross-section of roles in an organization."
+description: "Event Modeling is a way to design a blueprint for an Information System of any size or scale.
+It is done in a way that allows the clearest communication of the system's workings to the largest possible cross-section of roles in an organization.
+The system can be checked for completeness by following the single thread of data propagation through it."
 tags: [Intro, Background, Theory]
 ---
 ## Motivation